DoS and DDoS Attack - The Key Differences Explained

 The overwhelming traffic can be generated up to several gigabytes per second.

 The generated inorganic traffic usually comes with no return address and, thus, makes the resolving time longer.
-This is because without a return address, the server or site cannot send authentication certification to verify the source.
-It is important to note that the traffic continues to accumulate until the same is resolved completely by the host.
+This is because, without a return address, the server or site cannot send authentication certification to verify the source.
+It is important to note that the traffic continues to accumulate until the host resolves the issue completely.

-The next step to understand the difference between DoS vs DDoS attack is to understand what is a DDoS attack (Distributed Denial of Service attack).
+The next step to understanding the difference between a DoS and a DDoS attack is to understand what is a DDoS attack (Distributed Denial of Service attack).
 The following section will elucidate the same.

 A DDoS attack is similar to a DoS attack but differs slightly.
 The difference between DoS and DDoS attacks is that, usually, a DDoS attack happens from multiple resources, while a DoS attack happens from a single IP address.
 Furthermore, the difference between DoS and DDoS attacks is evident through the intention of the attack.
 A DoS attack happens intentionally, while a DDoS attack can happen without malicious intention as well.

 For example, if a page becomes popular overnight, it could witness heavy user activity.
-And when the user traffic is more than the site’s capacity, the page could crash leading to the organic users having trouble while accessing the site.
+When the user traffic is more than the site’s capacity, the page could crash, leading to organic users having trouble accessing the site.

 This happens to small pages where the host has designed the site with limited capability.
-Large-scale business pages, especially shopping sites, experience crashes of the same nature when there is any sale.
+Large-scale business pages, especially shopping sites, experience crashes of the exact nature when there is a sale.

 Briefly, the difference between DoS attacks and DDoS attacks can be understood via the following section.